Operation Voicer: Investigation

 In September 2014, Adam Toms dialled 999 in an emotional state that made authorities fear for his welfare.
 When police visited his home, he admitted to sexually abusing a victim younger than five and was arrested.
 This prompted the launch of Operation Voicer, an investigation led by the UK's National Crime Agency (NCA) and involving seven local police forces – Avon and Somerset, Bedfordshire, Greater Manchester, Hampshire, Humberside, Sussex and Wiltshire.

 By September 2015, seven offenders including a youth football coach were jailed, 28 further suspects had been arrested, including four teachers and two charity fundraisers.
-33 were children safeguarded, three victims were identified and it was believed there could be more victims.
+33 children were safeguarded, three victims were identified and it was believed there could be more victims.
 The NCA's investigations deputy director Graham Gardner said the seven jailed men "demonstrated a determined ruthlessness" by finding "vulnerable babies and infants who were unable to protect themselves".
 The NCA's Andrew Quinn said the attacks were "the worst you could ever imagine.
 It does actually make me feel physically sick."
 More than 200 "intelligence packages" had been made available to law enforcement in other countries.
 Gardner said the network "has got tentacles that go round the world" and "this national investigation has now moved to an international one".

 Three further offenders in the UK were jailed in May 2017, December 2018 and April 2019.

 Several "exemplary" police officers were awarded judicial commendations by Judge Julian Lambert.